robusta-dev/robusta/docs/configuration/alertmanager-integration/google-managed-prometheus.rst

          continue: true
      receiver: 'default-receiver'

-Apply this secret to your cluster using the following command:
+Apply this file as a secret to your cluster using the following command:

 .. code-block:: bash